Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 The momentum behind psilocybin therapy in the United States is unlike anything the psychedelic space has seen since the 1960s — except this time, it's being driven by clinical data, state legislatures, and federal regulators rather than counterculture movements.

-Here's a snapshot of where things stand as of late March 2026:
+Here's a snapshot of where things stand as of mid-July 2026:

-• COMPASS Pathways has completed two successful Phase 3 clinical trials for its COMP360 psilocybin therapy, with potential FDA approval on the horizon for late 2026 or early 2027
+- COMPASS Pathways has completed two successful Phase 3 clinical trials for its COMP360 psilocybin therapy and reported positive 26-week durability results on July 7, 2026 — the final dataset for its FDA submission, now targeted for Q4 2026, with a potential approval decision by late 2026 or early 2027

 That last point is especially significant.
 If COMP360 receives FDA approval, it would become the first classic psychedelic available as a prescription medicine in the United States — transforming psilocybin therapy from a state-by-state experiment into a nationally accessible treatment option.